Chloe0704/Reproduce_physioMTL/README.md

 * SHAP (0.47.2)

-## 🚀 How to Run
+## How to Run

-Run the main notebook in either Colab or download it to local:
+Run the main notebook directly in Colab utilizing the colab link attached on the top of the notebook.

+Or download it to local:

     jupyter notebook PhysioMTL.ipynb

-## ✅ Reproduced Results
+## Reproduced Results

 We reproduced the RMSE comparision results from the original paper across 20%, 40%, 60%, and 80% training data.
 The results match closely, especially under low-data regimes, confirming the benefit of optimal transport regularization.
 However, the reproduced counterfactual plots showed deviations: HRV did not consistently decrease with age as seen in the paper, possibly due to different hyperparameter choices, input scaling, or optimization variance.

-## ⚠️ Reproducibility Notes
+## ⚠Reproducibility Notes

 Some variance in results due to lack of random seed control.